Aadv1k/gdoc.vim/README.md

 ## Features

-This is a WIP and a bare bones implementation currently you can :-

 - Create google documents from vim
-- Sync the documents with changes
+- Sync the documents with local changes
+- Delete documents on the drive
 - See [TODO.md](./TODO.md) for more future plans for the project; feel free to raise any issue for a feature or bug.

 ## Installation